Find the Right Surveillance Provider

 Physical Surveillance and Associated Risks

 The most significant benefit that physical surveillance services provide to the threat management team is constant awareness of the location and activity of the Person of Concern.

-Additional surveillance risks include surveillance operatives that cheat by using illegally placed GPS devices on the target's vehicle or invading the privacy of the target by, for example, video recording the target in his or her backyard that is surrounded by an eight-foot solid wall -- where there is likely an expectation of privacy by the target.
+Additional surveillance risks include surveillance operatives that cheat by using illegally placed GPS devices on the target's vehicle or invading the privacy of the target.

 The risks associated with physical surveillance on a Person of Concern can mostly be eliminated if a qualified, ethical, and effective surveillance provider is chosen.
 If an unqualified, unethical, and ineffective surveillance team is used, the risk of something going wrong on the surveillance significantly and unnecessarily increases.

 Select the Physical Surveillance Team Before the Threat Occurs

 For a threat management team to properly weigh the “...potential risks associated with surveillance efforts,” as stated in the ANSI threat management protocol, it is recommended that a surveillance team be vetted and selected before a threat of workplace violence occurs.
-Knowing the team’s capabilities and background, including response time and the team's work history, is essential for conducting a proper risk assessment with regard to using surveillance at the time the threat occurs.
+Knowing the surveillance team’s capabilities and background, including response time and the team's work history, is essential for conducting a proper risk assessment with regard to using surveillance at the time the threat occurs.

 Three Physical Surveillance Principles

 The measure of a surveillance provider and its surveillance-operatives are primarily determined by these three principles:

 1. Never let the target know he or she is under surveillance.

 2. Never lose sight of the target's location.